In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Shoeburyness like this:

 Shoeburyness through time

-Shoeburyness is now part of Southend on Sea district.
-Click here for graphs and data of how Southend on Sea has changed over two centuries.
-For statistics about Shoeburyness itself, go to Units and Statistics.
+Shoeburyness is now part of SOUTHEND ON SEA Unitary Authority.
+Click here for graphs and data of how SOUTHEND ON SEA has changed over two centuries.
+For statistics about Shoeburyness itself, go to Statistics.

 GB Historical GIS / University of Portsmouth, History of Shoeburyness, in Southend on Sea and Essex | Map and description, A Vision of Britain through Time.